About

 Eliana Carozza Oct.
 2021 – Quantumly hard algebraic problems and their advanced cryptographic applications (co-advised with Antoine Joux)

-Ulysse Léchine Oct.2021 – Average-case hardness, entropy, and one-way functions (co-advised with Thomas Seiller)
+Ulysse Léchine Oct.2021 – Dec.
+2024 Complexity theory: medley (co-advised with Thomas Seiller)

 Pierre Meyer Sep.
 2020 – Sep.
 2023 Secure computation with constrained communication (co-advised with Elette Boyle).
 Now postdoc at Aarhus University, supervised by Claudio Orlandi.
 You can check Pierre’s PhD thesis here.